Get $100 off the AD-Detect Test for Alzheimer's Disease Risk through October 1st. View terms >

 Fasting (not eating or drinking anything except water) for 8-12 hours is recommended.

-You can drink water and take your regular medications as prescribed unless you are instructed not to by your healthcare provider.
-Please check with your healthcare provider.
-Those who choose not to fast may show elevated glucose levels.
+You can drink water and take your regular medications as prescribed unless you are instructed by your healthcare provider not to do so.
+Please be sure to drink plenty of fluids before your urine sample collection.
+Those who choose not to fast may show elevated glucose and triglyceride levels.

 What